ihh/ihh.github.io/content/project/evolution.md

 image = ""
 participants = []
 project_id = "evolution"
-short_description = "Statistical phylogenetics, sequence alignment, and genome annotation" title = "Molecular Evolution"
+short_description = "What are the equations describing the dynamics of sequence evolution?" title = "Molecular Evolution"

 +++